csctcloud/connect/documentation/docs/getting-started/generate-keys.md

 Copy-Item -Path "$env:USERPROFILE\.ssh\*" -Destination "$env:USERPROFILE\OneDrive - UWE Bristol\.ssh" -Recurse
 ```

-!!! tip "UWE lab computers"
 When connecting to the server and setting up Visual Studio Code on a UWE lab computer, you'll need to use slightly different commands to refer to this OneDrive location to be able to connect.